muzafferarikan/gNOMO2/README.md

 # Setup
 ## Data
-Copy your raw data to the relevant subfolders within the `data` directory.
+Copy your raw data to the relevant subfolders within the `data` directory:
 * If you have amplicon sequencing data, copy your files to `data/AS/raw`
 * If you have metagenomics data, copy your files to `data/MG/raw`
 * If you have metatranscriptomics data, copy your files to `data/MT/raw`